Covid-19 worsening the mental health crisis in India: A Primer

 Additionally, we must take cognisance of the accessibility and affordability of mental healthcare.
 When 63 million people in India are pushed to poverty every year due to healthcare costs, mental healthcare remains a distant dream.
 This is especially shocking given that according to the 2016 National Mental Health Survey 2016 reports a lifetime prevalence of 13.7% for any mental illness in India.

 Sweta Dash writes on public health, food security, and identification documentation issues.
-She is currently working as a Research Consultant with SAMA.
+She is currently working as a Research Consultant with Sama.

 Bookmark the permalink.